 I have public insurance with TK and pay around €400 per month.
 As I’m employed in a permanent position, my employer covers the other half.

 Why have I listed healthcare as a cost of living?
 Although employees may not think twice about healthcare as an expense because it’s deducted from their monthly salary, we’ve explicitly included it here for people coming outside of the European Union.
-For example, if you’re Canadian like me and come from a country with universal healthcare, you won’t be used to seeing such a massive deduction from your monthly salary.
+For example, if you’re Canadian like me, you won’t be used to seeing such a massive deduction from your monthly salary.
 I’m telling you in advance so you won’t be surprised when you get that first pay cheque.
 I also list it here so that freelancers are aware they have to pay out of pocket and assume the costs themselves.

 62% of our survey respondents reported that they pay for Internet, while the remainder have it included in the cost of their rent.
 They also paid anywhere from €15 – €60 per month for Internet, which for some, also included cable TV or home phone (some people still have landlines!).
 On average, they were paying €30 per month.

 I currently don’t have a contract with a mobile phone provider and have a sim card with Alditalk.
 For this, I pay €10 per month for 5 GB of data and another €5.00 for texts and calls.

 Our survey respondents were divided evenly down the middle, with the half of the group having contracts with companies like Vodafone and other half paying as they go.
 People said they were paying anywhere from €10 – €65 per month which includes various things like data, texting, calls, and more.
 On average, people claimed they were paying €25 per month.

 6) Bank Account: €3 per month

 I have a basic account with Sparkasse which costs me €3 per month.
 This has remain unchanged since I opened the account in November 2014.